How Lemons and Limes Are Used

 Lemons and limes are both very acidic but have slightly different flavors and scents.
-A lemon has a bitter, acidic taste, while a lime has a sour, acidic taste.
+Lemons have a sour, acidic taste, while a lime has a bitter, acidic taste.
 Both citrus fruits are frequently used in cooking and cocktails, as well a variety of household products.

 Lemon juice is added to salads and pasta dishes and squeezed over fish fillets and meats; it is even used in many jams and preserves.
 Similarly, lime juice is often used in pastas and rices and on fish and meats.
 Lemon (and occasionally lime) zest — thin shavings of the fruit's outermost peel — adds tangy citrus oil to dishes.